-Here is a variety of genuine vintage Wedgwood jasper cameo brooches for your to choose from .
-These are all made by Wedgwood and have the makers back stamp and they are have solid silver frames.
+Here is a variety of genuine vintage Wedgwood jasper cameo brooches for you to choose from .
+These are all made by Wedgwood and have the makers back stamp and they all have solid silver frames.
 The designs have all been individually applied to the background by hand as has been done since the 1700s.
 These brooches are now most collectable and all are in excellent condition.

 They all date from the 1960s or 1970s.
 The choice is: